-In other words, hitting targeted profitability goals does not necessarily mean you achieved maximum profitability or appropriate pricing objectives.
+In other words, hitting targeted profitability goals does not necessarily equate to achieving maximum profitability or appropriate pricing objectives.

-When we say “pricing objectives” outside the context of actual profitability we mean that lending firms should be thinking of pricing not only as a means to bottom-line growth but also as one of its most effective tools to manage other flows in the business.
+When we say “pricing objectives” outside the context of actual profitability, we mean that mortgage originators should be thinking of pricing not only as a means to bottom-line growth but also as one of its most effective tools to manage other flows in the business.

 An obvious example of this strategy in place is that, instead of using pricing to increase volume, you can use price to push volume away.
 Price and margin management can act as a throttle used to slow the machine down when volumes are compromising the service levels.